Pixelhash/PlayerSupport/README.md

 - `playersupport.list` - Allows you to see the helprequests.
 - `playersupport.addsup` - Allows you to add supporters.
 - `playersupport.removesup` - Allows you to remove supporters.
-- `playersupport.denyplayer` - Allow you to deny player to use /sup.
+- `playersupport.denyplayer` - Allows you to deny players to use /sup.
-- `playersupport.allowplayer` - Allow you to allow player to use /sup.
+- `playersupport.allowplayer` - Allows you to allow players to use /sup.
+- `playersupport.updatemsg` - Allows you too see the update message upon joining.

 ## SpigotMC